New Zealand Combustible Cladding Class Action

 Please click on the link and follow the instructions if you are willing to register your interest and share information.

-You can register your interest in the proposed Combustible Cladding Class Action (NZ) by providing your details on this website.
+You can register your interest in the Combustible Cladding Class Action (NZ) by providing your details on this website.

 Once you have registered your interest, you will be sent an information pack that explains the next steps, and contains Omni Bridgeway's Funding Agreement, Russell McVeagh’s Retainer and a Questionnaire for you to sign and complete, if you wish to proceed as a funded client of Omni Bridgeway and Russell McVeagh.